jeanfrancoisgratton/vmman3/PACKAGING.md

 Basic steps:

+**TEST:** replace step 2 with `dnf builddep -y vmman3.spec` at next build
-- from the projetc directory, run `tito init` .
+1. from the projetc directory, run `tito init` .
 This is unneeded if there already is a `.tito` directory.
-- Specfiles with `BuildRequires` need those packages to be installed ahead of tito build; run `./rpm-install-build-deps.sh`
+2. Specfiles with `BuildRequires` need those packages to be installed ahead of tito build; run `./rpm-install-build-deps.sh`
-- `tito tag`, to tag an upcoming release (`tito tag --keep-version` if you do not wish to update the release number)
+3. `tito tag`, to tag an upcoming release (`tito tag --keep-version` if you do not wish to update the release number)
-- `git push --follow-tags origin`
+4. `git push --follow-tags origin`
-- `tito build --rpm [--verbose] [--no-cleanup]` to actually build the package.
+5. `tito build --rpm [--verbose] [--no-cleanup]` to actually build the package.
 You will need to manually upload it to Nexus

 # APK (Alpine) PACKAGE: